Attraction of the Week: Reid Park Zoo in Tucson

 The zoo is split up into 4 different habitats, with a little nature stroll going through each section.
 It’s impossible to miss any animals due to the trail like layout, so you really do not even need a map.
 It’s very easy to get around and very compact, so you can relax and take your time enjoying each animal as opposed to the normal big city zoo experience of rushing to see everything before the park closes.
 Most of the animals are always out and about, seemingly enjoying themselves.
 The lions and bears are always particularly lively.

 The entire zoo can be walked around twice in just an hour or so, meaning a trip to Reid Park definitely is not your typical all day activity like some of the larger zoos, however, it’s a great add on activity if you are looking for more to do during your Tucson trip.
-During the summer season on Friday nights, they offer a special Summer Safari night special event, where you can stroll the zoo after hours with the advantage of cooler temperatures, as well as special live entertainment.
+As you will likely be working up a sweat exploring all the fabulous parks and hiking trails in the area, the Reid Park Zoo comes in as a nice relaxed experience.

 Enjoy a little photo tour of the zoo!

 A rare glimpse of elephants swimming – most likely cooling off from the desert heat!

 For a full afternoon out, I recommend combining your zoo visit with a picnic/bike ride/stroll around beautiful Reid Park, which is adjacent to this zoo.
 This gorgeous park is the best way to spend an afternoon out in nature.

 Picnicking at beautiful Reid Park is the best option for a day out in natural surroundings.
 In terms of restaurants, there are many great choices in the region.
 Rocco’s (authentic Chicago style pizza) and Polish Cottage (gorgeous ambiance) are 2 wonderful picks less than 2 miles from the entrance.

 Location, Hours, & Pricing Info